riboviz/riboviz/docs/user/YAL5-codon-pairs_usage.md

 	-g [Path to GFF3 file]
 	-a [Path to species-specific codon table]
-        -- asite_length [Path to the A-site displacement length file] --feature [individual feature to be studied or path to TSV file containing multiple features] -o [Output directory]
+        -- asite_length [Path to the A-site displacement length file] --feature [Individual feature to be studied or path to TSV file containing multiple features] -o [Output directory]
 ```